Bioassays

 Synthetic Biology

 Synthetic biology (SynBio) is a multidisciplinary science that combines engineering principles with biology to create new biological parts, devices, and systems, or to redesign existing systems from nature.
-Synthetic biology is an expanding field that is divided into two main areas.
+Two main areas divide the expanding field of synthetic biology.
 The first area focuses on using artificial molecules to mimic emergent behaviors seen in natural biology, with the aim of creating artificial life.
 The second area involves isolating interchangeable components from natural systems to build new systems that exhibit non-natural behaviors.
 Both areas strive to develop innovative systems with modular components that can function autonomously at the molecular level, a challenge that is more complex than in the macroscopic world.
 This field advances our understanding of how chemical and genetic interactions lead to emergent properties by creating living chemical systems and new organisms.
 Scientists have engineered synthetic genetic systems capable of Darwinian evolution, offering insights into the chemical limits of genetic frameworks.
 Additionally, synthetic biologists have designed “toy” organisms and systems, such as an oscillation system and a molecular automaton that can play tic-tac-toe.
 The field also explores advanced strategies for designing metabolic pathways and manipulating genetic elements to produce essential compounds, like antibiotic precursors and polymers.
 While nucleic acids have achieved success in creating interchangeable parts, amino acids and protein structures have not yet reached the same level of success.
-Although using interchangeable genetic elements is possible, it comes with its own set of challenges.
-The development of synthetic chemical systems capable of Darwinian evolution links inanimate matter with living organisms, but also raises concerns about potential malicious uses of this technology.
+Although using interchangeable genetic elements is possible, it comes with its set of challenges.
+The development of synthetic chemical systems capable of Darwinian evolution links inanimate matter with living organisms but also raises concerns about potential malicious uses of this technology.

 Click here and learn more about synthetic biology